EraYaN/pynq-z1-gpu/README.md

 1. Make sure 'Include bitstream' is ticked and select `sdk/` to export the hardware definition.

 ### SDK
-1. Once you have successfully exported a bitstream, open the Xilinx SDK.
+1. Once you have successfully exported a bitstream, go to `sdk/`.
+1. Run `generate_sdk.bat` or `source generate_sdk.tcl` in `xsdk`.
+The hardware definition and bsp projects will now be set up.
-1. Set `sdk/` as your workspace.
+1. After this, you may open the Xilinx SDK by running `run_sdk.bat` or choosing `sdk/` as your workspace manually.
-1. Select File -> New -> Project
-1. In the New Project Wizard, select Xilinx -> Hardware Platform Specification.
-Click Next.
-1. In the Target Hardware Specification window, click Browse.
-1. Browse to `sdk/` and select the `.hdl` file you have exported before.
-1. Click Finish, the SDK will now open the project for the selected hardware.
-1. To import the application and corresponding bsp projects, select File -> Import.
+1. Finally, import the application projects that are part of this repository and you are good to go!
-1. Select General -> Existing Projects into Workspace and click Next.
-1. Select the root directory as `sdk/`, make sure the correct projects are selected and click Finish.

 You should now be able to flash the FPGA with the generated bitstream and run the program on it.

+## Making changes
+### Vivado
+* Whenever you have made changes to the Vivado project itself, you should make sure the `build.tcl` script reflects them.
+* Whenever you have made changes to the pynq_z1_gpu block design, it should be re-exported as `pynq_x1_gpu.tcl` to `vivado/src/bd/`.

+### SDK
+Unless you have added or changed hardware definitions or bsp designs, no action should be required.
+Other users should make sure these stay up-to-date by exporting the designs from Vivado.